Selection of SCF focus municipalities

 |Total volume of soy purchased from farms in 61 FMs (direct and indirect)|

-On the calculations of DCF percentage and volumes at farm-level, a 25-hectare threshold is applied, below which soy production can be considered as DCF.
-This indicator will allow for progress to be shown over time, as increasing monitoring will be implemented throughout the whole sourcing chain.
-Thus, the indicator shows the extent to which companies have effectively monitored and verified soy volumes as DCF.
-Such individual results are verifiable.
+This indicator will allow for progress to show overtime, as increasing monitoring will be implemented throughout the whole sourcing chain.
+Thus, the indicator presents to what extent companies have effectively monitored and verified soy volumes as DCF.
+Such individual results are auditable.

-- Soy area from Agrosatélite study commissioned by ABIOVE for crop year 2020/21
+- Soy area: Agrosatelite study purchased by ABIOVE (crop year 20/21)

-To calculate the percentage of DCF soy at landscape level in the 61 focus municipalities, the following indicator is used:
+To calculate the percentage of DCF soy at landscape level in the 61 focus municipalities, use the following indicator:

 |Total volume of DCF soy of 61 FMs||=||% of DCF soy in the 61 focus municipalities|